iq-ltd/ansible_role_jool/README.md

 ## Usage

-For each Jool instance, a Systemd instantiated service will be created that can be managed with the service name `"jool@<instance-name>.service"`.
+For each Jool instance, a Systemd service will be created that can be managed with the service name `"jool.<instance-name>.service"`.
 To manage all Jool instances at once, the master service `"jool.service"` can be used.

 ## Requirements

 This role is tested with the following, but may also work in other environments:

-- Ansible >= 2.10
-- Jool Tools >= 4.0.7-1
-- Jool DKMS >= 4.1.5-1
 - Ubuntu
   - 20.04 LTS (Focal Fossa)

 ## Known Issues

-- On instance addition or deletion, all Jool instances are restarted.
-For NAT64 instances, this means that the BIB/session database will be dropped.

 - The `pool6` argument of an existing NAT64 instance cannot be changed while it is active and doing so will result in an error.